 Path 1 and Path 2 have individual independent digital audio embed and de-embed banks for each of the processing path's 16-channels of embedded audio.
-The card's 16 channels of AES de-embed can be allocated individually to any or either path's embed or de-embed nodes.
+The unit's 16 channels of AES embed/de-embed can be allocated individually to any or either path's embed or de-embed nodes.
+Similarly, four-channel analog audio can be individually allocated across any or either path's embed or de-embed nodes.

 The audio processor operates as an internal audio router.
-This function chooses from 16 channels of embedded audio from the SDI video input from either path (default 1-to-1 routing to SDI output)
+This function chooses from the following inputs:

+- 16 channels of embedded audio from the SDI video input (default 1-to-1 routing to SDI output) - Up to 16 channels (8 pairs) of discrete AES input - Up to 4 channels of balanced analog audio input

-The audio processing subsection is built around a card internal 16-channel audio bus for each path.
-This 16-channel bus receives inputs from an input routing crosspoint that routes de-embedded over the 16-channel card bus.
-Correspondingly, at the output end of the 16-channel bus is an output routing crosspoint that in turn distributes the 16-channel bus signals to embedded and discrete AES audio outputs.
+(See Figure 1-3.)
+The audio processing subsection is built around the card's two internal 16-channel audio buses (Path 1 and Path 2).
+Each 16-channel bus receives inputs from an input routing crosspoint that routes de-embedded, and discrete AES and analog audio inputs, over the 16-channel card bus.
+Correspondingly, at the output end of each 16-channel bus is an output routing crosspoint that in turn distributes the 16-channel bus signals to embedded, and discrete AES and analog audio outputs.